What do you need to do to submit an initial application?

 Fix-term signle permit must be submitted online.
 Click here for more information.

-Currently, type B permit applications must still be submitted using the paper forms.
+From 1 May 2026, type B must also be submitted online.
 Click here for more information.

 How does the procedure work?